I Add THIS to my Tea Every Morning During Cold and Flu Season

 Here’s to you coming out of this cold and flu season healthier and stronger!

 NB* We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-We never recommend products that we don’t personally use and love.
+I never recommend products that I don’t personally use and love.